mejoshi/Docker-Tkinter-Example-ABS-Beginner-/README.md

 2. Automatic COnfig

-but In automatic config, you don't have to put all these thing, Just one click start and one click stop.
-I've used docker compose here.
+but In automatic config., you don't have to put all these thing, Just one click start and one click stop.
+I've use docker compose here.

-Here is the screenshot 1, - As i said, you have two options, manually or automatic config.
+Here is the screenshot 1,

 ![](images/d.png)